 Beneath every substation, there is a grounding grid.
-It provides proper grounding of all apparatuses in substations.
+It provides a proper grounding of all apparatuses in substations.
 The purpose of this grid is to improve the safety of both personnel and apparatuses in a substation.
-Over time, this grid deteriorates due to corrosion, ground movements, grid fatigue, high energy conductance (lightning) and construction damage.
+Over time, this grid deteriorates due to corrosion, ground movements, grid fatigue, high energy conductance (lightning), and construction damage.
 All of this can interrupt the grid integrity and cause various safety problems.

 There are various test procedures to inspect the state of grounding systems.
-The most relevant standard is IEEE 81 which refers to practical test methods and techniques for measuring the electrical characteristics of grounding systems.
+The most relevant standard is IEEE 80 – 2000 which refers to practical test methods and techniques for measuring the electrical characteristics of grounding systems.